 While public awareness about the dangers of air pollution is high, problems arising from noise pollution have captured less attention despite being no less dangerous.
 Sound barriers, commonly used to limit noise transmission, are often seen enveloping construction sites and roads.
-While effective, they are heavy, rigid and require significant manpower to assemble.
+Despite being effective, they are heavy, rigid and require significant manpower to assemble.

 Seeking to overcome these restrictions, Xiang Yu at A*STAR’s Institute of High Performance Computing, together with colleagues from the National University of Singapore and Hong Kong Polytechnic University, are borrowing concepts from origami, the art of paper folding.